2023 Best Value Liberal Arts & Humanities Associate Degree Schools in Ohio

 Read full report on Liberal Arts / Sciences & Humanities at Clark State Community College

-Lorain County Community College landed the #9 spot in the 2023 rankings for the best value associate degree liberal arts / sciences and humanities programs.
-LCCC is a moderately-sized public school located in the small city of Elyria.
+With a ranking of #9, Lorain County Community College did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their associate degree.
+LCCC is a medium-sized public school located in the city of Elyria.

 The average tuition and fees for an in-state undergraduate at LCCC are $4,465 a year.

-Full Liberal Arts / Sciences & Humanities at Lorain County Community College Report
+Read full report on Liberal Arts / Sciences & Humanities at Lorain County Community College

 Marion Technical College landed the #10 spot in the 2023 rankings for the best value associate degree liberal arts / sciences and humanities programs.
 MTC is a small public school located in the distant town of Marion.

-Read full report on Liberal Arts / Sciences & Humanities at Marion Technical College
+Full Liberal Arts / Sciences & Humanities at Marion Technical College Report

 Explore all the Best Value Liberal Arts / Sciences & Humanities Colleges in the Great Lakes Area or other specific states within that region.